17 Lessons Learned as A 1st Year Flower Farmer

 Skin cancer can be a concern when you are exposed to the sun all day.
 To protect your body from the elements, I recommend wearing a sun hat, sunscreen, lip protection, and even UV clothing.
 When outside all day, don’t forget to reapply your sunscreen throughout the day.

-Lesson #6: You Will Work Harder Than You’ve Ever Imagined as a 1st year flower farmer
+Lesson #6: You Will Work Harder Than You’ve Ever Imagined When You Start Your Own Flower Farm

 I’m pretty sure that I’ve never been more exhausted than I was this past summer.
 I had planned to possibly hire some part time help, but with COVID I was left to manage the fields by myself as I could not justify the expense of hiring help.
 Other than my husband helping me til the field and put stakes into the ground, I pretty much farmed by myself.
 There were many days that I was literally outside from sun up to sun down.
 The second my head hit the pillow at night, I was sound asleep.